Luigi9665/Ludex/README.md

 - Rating
 - Reviewing
 - Marking “Not Interested”
-- Questionnaire preferences
+- Submitting questionnaire preferences

 The frontend ensures these signals are:

 - Persisted
 - Reflected locally
 - Maintained across navigation flows
+- Synchronized with backend recalculation

 ---

-## 1.3 Domain Isolation
+### 1.3 Domain Isolation

-Redux state is segmented by domain:
+Redux state is segmented into domains:

 - `auth`
 - `userData`